Table of Contents

 The inclined dumbbell pullover puts your chest muscles under tension for a longer range of motion.
 Pull-over exercises work as per the shoulder-extension movement pattern, which can really build the pecs since they're one of the primary chest muscle groups involved in this action.

 How to do it: Hold with hands under the inner plate of the dumbbell.
 Position the dumbbell over your chest with elbows slightly bent.
-Slowly lower the dumbbell over and beyond your head until your upper arms are in-line with your torso, or below.
+Slowly lower the dumbbell over and beyond your head until your upper arms are in line with your torso or below.
 Breathe in deeply while doing this.

 This single-joint movement provides constant tension on the lower pecs.
 Also, If you bend a little too much at the waist, you can shift the focus of the exercise from the lower pecs to the middle pecs.
-One highly intensive and energetic chest exercise for men.
+One is a highly intensive and energetic chest exercise for men.

-How to do it: Stand in the direct center of a cable-cross station with your feet staggered, knees slightly bent and your focus forward, and grasp the D-handles attached to the upper pulleys.
+How to do it: Stand in the direct centre of a cable-cross station with your feet staggered, knees slightly bent, and your focus forward, and grasp the D-handles attached to the upper pulleys.
 Starting with your palms facing downward and elbows slightly bent, flex your pecs to draw the handles down and together, meeting below your waist.
 Try to keep your elbows up throughout the movement.
 Pause for a moment during the peak contraction, then slowly allow the handles to return to the start position.

-Chest dips provide a great emphasize on your chest muscles.
+Chest dips provide a great emphasis on your chest muscles.
 They are considered to be one of the most intense and hardcore bodyweight chest exercises for men.
 They completely rely on your own body weight, but additional weight can be attached to the body in order to increase the level of intensity.
 Chest dips are a great spotter-free alternative to the decline press.

 How to do it: Put your feet up behind you, lean forward as far as possible, and allow your elbows to flare out as you dip.

 The decline bench press is equal to its two more celebrated siblings, the incline and flat bench press.
-It targets the pectorals, and provides the major focus on the lower-pec area rather than the more prominent and more aesthetically critical upper and middle regions.
+It targets the pectorals and provides the major focus on the lower-pec area rather than the more prominent and more aesthetically critical upper and middle regions.

 How to do it: Lie on a decline bench.
 Grasp the bar with a wide, overhand grip.
 Bend your arms and slowly lower the bar toward your lower chest.
 When the bar reaches chest level, forcefully extend your arms, elevating the bar back to the starting position.
 Repeat for another rep.

+So, this is our list of the top 10 best chest exercises for men to develop a strong upper body.
+To achieve the best results and keep good form, gradually increase the weight and reps and give priority to rest and recuperation.
+These chest exercises are crucial for a balanced and muscular chest.
+You can do these most followed-up chest workout routines to get your desirable Macho-Man pectorals.
 Choose from more than a plethora of different chest workouts for men and reach your desired fitness goals with FITPASS.
 Workout anywhere, anytime, FITPASS is all you need to get fit and stay fit.